MPAX: Mathematical Programming in JAX: Preliminary: Primal-Dual First-Order Algorithms for LP and QP

-Primal-Dual Hybrid Gradient (PDHG) method has recently been adopted as the foundational algorithm for new linear programming (LP) solvers, including PDLP~\cite{applegate2021practical} and cuPDLP~\cite{lu2023cupdlp,lu2023cupdlpc}.
-These works demonstrate that PDHG-based LP solvers exhibit competitive numerical performance on GPUs, even when compared to commercial solvers~\cite{lu2023cupdlp,lu2023cupdlpc}.
-The MPAX solver also employs PDHG as its core algorithm for LP problems.

-Let $z=(x,y)$ represent the primal-dual pair, and let $z^{k+1}=\mathrm{PDHG}(z^k)$ denote a single PDHG iteration, defined by the following update rule:
+MPAX implements the restarted Halpern PDHG with reflection ($\mathrm{r^2HPDHG}$)~\cite{lu2024restarted} to solve LP problems, based on the implementation developed in cuPDLPx~\cite{lu2025cupdlpx}.
+The full algorithmic details and engineering considerations are provided in \cite{lu2025cupdlpx}, while the intuition and theoretical guarantees of $\mathrm{r^2HPDHG}$ are presented in \cite{lu2024restarted}.
+In this subsection, we present a high-level overview of the algorithmic structure (see \cite{lu2025cupdlpx,lu2024restarted} for comprehensive details).

+For LP, the quadratic term $Q=0$ in \eqref{eq:qp}, and the Primal Dual Hybrid Gradient (PDHG) update rule is as follows:

+where $\tau$ and $\sigma$ are the primal step size and dual step size, respectively.
 However, the performance of the vanilla PDHG method for solving LPs is insufficient for general-purpose solvers~\cite{applegate2021practical}.
-To address this, several algorithmic enhancements have been proposed, including an averaging and restart scheme, adaptive step sizes, primal weighting, and preconditioning~\cite{applegate2021practical}.
-The PDHG method augmented with the averaging and restart scheme is referred to as raPDHG.
+To address this and motivated by theoretical understandings~\cite{applegate2023faster,applegate2024infeasibility}, several algorithmic enhancements have been proposed, including a restart scheme, adaptive step sizes, primal weighting, and preconditioning, which significantly improve the numerical performance of the algorithm, together with GPU acceleration~\cite{applegate2021practical,lu2023cupdlp,lu2023cupdlpc}.

-More recently, a novel algorithm, Halpern PDHG with reflection, has been introduced for solving LPs~\cite{lu2024restarted,chen2024hpr}.
+More recently, a variant of the algorithm, Halpern PDHG with reflection ($\mathrm{r^2HPDHG}$), has been introduced~\cite{lu2024restarted,chen2024hpr}.
 The update rule for Halpern PDHG with reflection is given by:

-In this formulation, the next iterate is a weighted average of a reflected PDHG step ($2 \cdot \text{PDHG}(z^k)-z^k$) and the initial solution $z^0$.
-The restarted version of Halpern PDHG with reflection, denoted as $\mathrm{r^2}$HPDHG, offers strong theoretical guarantees and achieves significant speedups over raPDHG~\cite{lu2024restarted}.

-As first-order methods, both raPDHG and $\mathrm{r^2}$HPDHG may struggle to achieve high numerical precision when solving LPs compared to simplex and barrier methods.
-In many real-world applications, particularly in machine learning, feasibility often takes priority over optimality, meaning higher precision is required for feasibility tolerance than optimality tolerance.
-To address this, feasibility polishing has been proposed as a post-solve technique to improve the feasibility of PDHG solutions, albeit at the potential cost of some optimality \cite{applegate2025pdlp}.
-This approach builds on two observations: (1) restarted PDHG tends to converge faster for feasibility problems than optimality problems, and (2) given a starting solution, restarted PDHG will converge to a nearby optimal solution.
-Based on these, feasibility polishing uses PDHG to optimize the feasibility problem by setting the objective function to zero, allowing PDHG to focus entirely on feasibility.